bernardlawes/Bash-Toolbox/README.md

 # 🌀 Git Bash Automation Toolkit

-A suite of Bash scripts to simplify and automate the creation, management, editing, removal, and pushing of multi-project Git repositories with Git submodules — including support for **multi-repo setups** with **submodules**, **custom structures**, and **modular workflows**.
+A JSON driven collection of Bash scripts to simplify and automate the creation, management, editing, removal, and pushing of multi-project Git repositories with Git submodules — including support for **multi-repo setups** with **submodules**, **custom structures**, and **modular workflows**.

+In addition to automating the creation of the main Git repository and its associated submodules, this toolkit also supports programmatic population of each submodule with fully structured project content.
+For example, in C#-based workflows, users can define the project type (e.g., class library, console app, WinForms, etc.) and specify custom directory structures, allowing the toolkit to scaffold complete, ready-to-build projects inside each submodule — all from a single configuration file or scripted workflow.

 ## ⚡ Purpose